tmobile/magentaA11y/_checklist-native/button.md

     -   For a `ViewGroup`, set `screenReaderFocusable=true` and each inner object’s attribute to keyboard focus (`focusable=false`)
 - **Android Compose**
     - `Modifier.focusTarget()` makes the component focusable
-    - `Modifier.focusOrder()` needs to be used in combination with FocusRequesters to define focus order.
+    - `Modifier.focusOrder()` needs to be used in combination with FocusRequesters to define focus order
-    - Example: to customize the focus events behaviour
-    - step-1: define the focus requester prior. `val (first, second) = FocusRequester.createRefs()`
-    - step-2: update the modifier to set the order: `modifier = Modifier.focusOrder(first) { this.down = second }`
-    - focus order takes values like: down, left, right, up, previous, next, start, end
-    - `FocusRequester` allows to request focus to individual components with in a group of merged descendant views, extending the above example use `second.requestFocus()` to request focus.
     - `Modifier.onFocusEvent()`, `Modifier.onFocusChanged()` can be used to observe the changes to focus state
+    - `FocusRequester` allows to request focus to individual elements with in a group of merged descendant views
+    - *Example:* To customize the focus events behaviour
+      - step 1: define the focus requester prior. `val (first, second) = FocusRequester.createRefs()`
+      - step 2: update the modifier to set the order. `modifier = Modifier.focusOrder(first) { this.down = second }`
+      - focus order accepts following values: up, down, left, right, previous, next, start, end
+      - step 3: use `second.requestFocus()` to gain focus

 ### Custom Accessibility Action
 - **Android Views**
     - step 1.
 Create an accessibility service
-    - step 2: Add the `FLAG_REQUEST_ACCESSIBILITY_BUTTON` flag in an AccessibilityServiceInfo object's `android:accessibilityFlags` attribute.
+    - step 2: Add the `FLAG_REQUEST_ACCESSIBILITY_BUTTON` flag in an AccessibilityServiceInfo object's `android:accessibilityFlags` attribute
-    - step 3: To have a custom service register for the button's custom action callbacks, use `registerAccessibilityButtonCallback()`.
+    - step 3: To have a custom service register for the button's custom action callbacks, use `registerAccessibilityButtonCallback()`

 - **Android Compose**
-    -   Exclusive list of custom accessibility actions can be defined in simple way in compose using customActions. `modifier = Modifier.semantics { customActions = listOf(CustomAccessibilityAction(label = "", action = { true }))}`
+    - List of custom accessibility actions can be defined relatively easily in compose compared to Views using customActions.
+    - *Example:* `modifier = Modifier.semantics { customActions = listOf(CustomAccessibilityAction(label = "", action = { true }))}`